Explainer: The IHRA Working Definition of Anti-Semitism

 It conflates anti-Zionism with anti-Semitism

-• The reference to “Denying the Jewish people their right to self-determination” is problematic because it confuses opposition to the religious-political movement that Israel was founded on, Zionism, and Israel’s existence as a “Jewish state,” with hatred of Jewish people and the Jewish religion.
+• The reference to “Denying the Jewish people their right to self-determination” is problematic because it confuses opposition to the religious-political ideology that Israel was founded on, Zionism, and Israel’s existence as a “Jewish state,” with hatred of Jewish people and the Jewish religion.

 • Under this example, Palestinians and others (including Israeli and other Jews) who advocate a single, democratic state with equal rights for all in Palestine/Israel are considered anti-Semitic because they oppose Israel being a “Jewish state.”